-Tuned pipe Scooter exhaust with expansion chamber and silencer On a two-stroke engine, an expansion chamber or tuned pipe is a tuned exhaust system used to enhance its power output by improving its volumetric efficiency History Expansion chambers were invented and successfully manufactured by Limbach, a German engineer, in 1938, to economize fuel in two stroke engines.
+Tuned pipe History Expansion chambers were invented and successfully manufactured by Limbach, a German engineer, in 1938, to economize fuel in two stroke engines.
 Germany was running short of petrol, which was at that stage produced using coal and sewerage transformation.
 An unexpected bonus was that the two stroke engines using tuned exhausts produced far more power than if running with a normal silencer.
 After the end of the second world war, some time passed before the concept was re-developed by East German Walter Kaaden during the cold war.
 They first appeared in the west on Japanese motorcycles after East German motorcycle racer Ernst Degner defected to the west while racing for MZ in the 1961 Swedish Grand Prix.

 "Mystery" is a loosely-defined term for either unsolved problems (especially unsolved crimes) and for the (alleged) "paranormal".
 Please do not place articles here because a topic "has been described as" "a mystery". use one of the following categories: allegedly (according to widely known popular literature) "paranormal" mysteries (etc.) fictional or artificial mysteries Category:Mysteries

-Corundum The name "corundum" is derived from the Tamil word kuruntam (குருந்தம்) meaning "ruby", and related to Sanskrit kuruvinda.
+Corundum The name "corundum" is derived from Tamil word Kuruvindam or Sanskrit word Kuruvinda meaning ruby.
 In addition to its hardness, corundum is unusual for its density of 4.02 g/cm3, which is very high for a transparent mineral composed of the low atomic mass elements aluminium and oxygen.
 Geology and occurrence Corundum from Brazil, size about 2 cm × 3 cm (0.8 in × 1 in).
 Synthetic corundum In 1837, Marc Antoine Gaudin made the first synthetic rubies by fusing alumina at a high temperature with a small amount of chromium as a pigment.
 In 1847, Ebelmen made white synthetic sapphires by fusing alumina in boric acid.

 There are many theories about the nature and identity of Spring-heeled Jack.
 This urban legend was very popular in its time, due to the tales of his bizarre appearance and ability to make extraordinary leaps, to the point that he became the topic of several works of fiction.
 Spring-heeled Jack was described by people who claimed to have seen him as having a terrifying and frightful appearance, with diabolical physiognomy, clawed hands, and eyes that "resembled red balls of fire".
 One report claimed that, beneath a black cloak, he wore a helmet and a tight-fitting white garment like an oilskin.
 Many stories also mention a "Devil-like" aspect.
 Others said he was tall and thin, with the appearance of a gentleman.
 Spring Heeled Jack